versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/PipeTransport.md

 > `@inherits` [Transport](#Transport)

-A pipe transport represents a network path through which plain RTP and RTCP is transmitted.
+A pipe transport represents a network path through which RTP, RTCP (optionally secured with SRTP) and SCTP (DataChannel) is transmitted.
 Pipe transports are intented to intercommunicate two [Router](#Router) instances collocated on the same host or on separate hosts.

 <div markdown="1" class="note">
-When calling [consume()](#transport-consume) on a pipe transport, all RTP streams of the [Producer](#Producer) are transmitted verbatim (in contrast to what happens in [WebRtcTransport](#WebRtcTransport) and [PlainRtpTransport](#PlainRtpTransport) in which a single and continuos RTP stream is sent to the consuming endpoint).
+When calling [consume()](#transport-consume) on a pipe transport, all RTP streams of the [Producer](#Producer) are transmitted verbatim (in contrast to what happens in [WebRtcTransport](#WebRtcTransport) and [PlainTransport](#PlainTransport) in which a single and continuos RTP stream is sent to the consuming endpoint).
 </div>

 </section>